KillianLynch/local-lab-dev/23ai-new-features/new-property-graph/new-property-graph.md

     ![click SQL](images/im1.png " ")

-2. For demo purposes we will be using the ADMIN user so we dont need to grant any additional roles.
+2. For demo purposes we will be using the ADMIN user so we don't need to grant any additional roles.
 The database schema that contains the graph tables (either Property Graph schema objects or relational tables that will be directly loaded as a graph in memory) requires certain privileges found [here](https://docs.oracle.com/en/database/oracle/property-graph/24.2/spgdg/graph-developers-guide-property-graph.pdf).
 Here is an example of granting SQL property graph related privileges

     ```
     GRANT CREATE PROPERTY GRAPH, CREATE ANY PROPERTY GRAPH, ALTER ANY PROPERTY GRAPH, DROP ANY PROPERTY GRAPH, READ ANY PROPERTY GRAPH TO <graphuser>;
     ```

     Always check the Security Best Practices when creating new users.
 Best security practices for graph users can be found [here](https://docs.oracle.com/en/database/oracle/property-graph/20.4/spgdg/property-graph-overview-spgdg.html#GUID-98F3A3D7-9B97-40AD-8944-B261D8B60F08).

 3. Lets create some tables for our demo.
-We'll create a people and relationship table which will be our vertices(people) and edges(relationship) of the graph.
+We'll create a people and relationship table which will be our vertices (people) and edges(relationship) of the graph.

      ```
     <copy>